Estuary

 Advantages of BigQuery Over SQL Server

 While SQL Server is a powerful database management system, BigQuery has some unique advantages that make it an attractive option for data engineers.
-Here are some of the advantages of BigQuery over SQL Server:
+Here are some of the benefits of BigQuery over SQL Server:

-Scalability: BigQuery is designed to handle large datasets and can scale seamlessly as data volumes increase.
+• Scalability: BigQuery is designed to handle large datasets and can scale seamlessly as data volumes increase.
 SQL Servers, on the other hand, may require additional hardware or configuration changes to accommodate large datasets.

-Performance: BigQuery uses a distributed architecture that can process queries faster than SQL Server in many cases, especially for large datasets.
+• Performance: BigQuery uses a distributed architecture that can process queries faster than SQL Server in many cases, especially for large datasets.

-Flexibility: BigQuery supports standard SQL and has built-in functions for working with JSON and nested data.
-It is more flexible than SQL Server in these cases.
+• Flexibility: BigQuery supports standard SQL and has built-in functions for working with JSON and nested data.
+In these cases, it is more flexible than SQL Server.

-Integration: BigQuery integrates with other Google Cloud Platform services, such as Google Cloud Storage and Google Data Studio, which can streamline data engineering workflows.
+• Integration: BigQuery integrates with other Google Cloud Platform services, such as Google Cloud Storage and Google Data Studio, which can streamline data engineering workflows.

 While both SQL Server and BigQuery have their strengths and weaknesses, understanding the unique advantages of each can help you make informed decisions about which database to use for any specific use case.
 At this point, the question you most probably have in your mind is, how can you connect SQL Server to BigQuery?
 This is answered next.

-How to Connect SQL Server to BigQuery
+Manual Setup: Connect SQL Server to BigQuery Using ODBC and Google Cloud SDK

 Connecting SQL Server to BigQuery requires several steps.
 Here's a high-level overview of the process: